tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 ---
 ### Service principal authentication

-The process of connecting a service principal with Entra ID (formerly known as Azure Active Directory) is referred to as **service principal authentication** or **service principal login**.
+Connecting a service principal with Entra ID (formerly known as Azure Active Directory) is referred to as **service principal authentication** or **service principal login**.
 This process involves using a service principal to authenticate and authorize automated scripts, applications, or services to access resources secured by Entra ID without requiring user interaction.

 In practical terms, this means configuring your application or service to use the service principal’s credentials (Client ID, Tenant ID, and Client Secret or Certificate) to authenticate with Entra ID.
 Once authenticated, the service principal can access Azure resources or Microsoft 365 services, depending on the permissions granted to it.